SiWolf/SCORE/README.md

 Q: I can't edit the config file and I can't use Sequanix, is there another way of setting parameters?

 Yes, it is possible to either edit the Snakefile itself (not recommended) or using the command "snakemake -s "SCORE.snk" --config {parameter}={value}" to set a specified {parameter} to a {value}.

+Q: How do I cite SCORE?

+Please cite the following:

+Wolf, S. (2018).
+SCORE: Smart Consensus Of RNA Expression pipelines - a consensus tool for detecting differentially expressed genes in bacteria.
+Free University of Berlin, 2018.